ayoub-houdadi/ayoub-houdadi/README.md

 # 💫 About Me:
 My name is Ayoub El Houdadi.
 I am 22 years old and have completed my final year of digital development training.
-I have a strong foundation in full-stack mobile development and IT systems.
+I have a strong foundation in full-stack, mobile development and IT systems.

 ## 🌐 Socials: